Titan (rocket family): Titan IV

 The Titan IV was an extended length Titan III with solid rocket boosters on its sides.
 The Titan IV could be launched with a Centaur upper stage, the USAF Inertial Upper Stage (IUS), or no upper stage at all.
 This rocket was used almost exclusively to launch US military or Central Intelligence Agency payloads.
 However, it was also used for a purely scientific purpose to launch the NASA–ESA Cassini / Huygens space probe to Saturn in 1997.
 The primary intelligence agency that needed the Titan IV's launch capabilities was the National Reconnaissance Office (NRO).

 When it was being produced, the Titan IV was the most powerful uncrewed rocket available to the United States, with proportionally high manufacturing and operations expenses.
 By the time the Titan IV became operational, the requirements of the Department of Defense and the NRO for launching satellites had tapered off due to improvements in the longevity of reconnaissance satellites and the declining demand for reconnaissance that followed the internal disintegration of the Soviet Union.
 As a result of these events and improvements in technology, the unit cost of a Titan IV launch was very high.
 Additional expenses were generated by the ground operations and facilities for the Titan IV at Vandenberg Air Force Base for launching satellites into polar orbits.
-Titan IVs were also launched from the Cape Canaveral Air Force Station in Florida for non-polar orbits.
+Titan IVs were also launched from the Cape Canaveral Air Force Station in Florida, a location often used for launch into non-polar orbits.